 e.
 If the manuscript submitted is not sufficiently blinded, the editorial office will temporarily reject the manuscript and send it back to you for proper reformatting.
 Once the correctly blinded version is received, the review process will resume.

 f.
 Once the review process has begun, an author can log into their user account at any time to see how the manuscript is proceeding in the process.
-Any questions regarding the use of Manuscript Central or the submission process can be answered by Ryan Trettevik, Managing Editor of SPQ, email@example.com.
+Any questions regarding the use of Manuscript Central or the submission process can be answered by Laura Aufderheide Brashears, Managing Editor of SPQ, email@example.com.

 Preparation of Manuscripts

 Manuscript pages should be easy for reviewer and editors to read and allow space for marginal notes.
-All pages must be typed or printed (12-point type, Times New Roman), double-spaced (including notes and references) on either 8-1/2 by 11 inch or A4 white paper.
+All pages must be typed or printed (12-point type is preferred), double-spaced (including notes and references) on either 8-1/2 by 11 inch or A4 white paper.
 Margins must be at least 1-1/4 inches on all four sides (i.e., line length must not exceed six inches).
 If you cannot print italic or bold type, indicate italic characters by underlining them.

-SPQ publishes Research Articles and Research Notes.
-Manuscripts for articles are limited to 10,000 words all inclusive of text, tables, figures, references, footnotes, and appendices.
-Any additional supplemental material can be hosted online.
-Without prior approval of the editor, manuscripts that exceed this length will be returned to the author to reduce the length to the 10,000 word limit.
-Manuscripts may have up to eight separate sections, including: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, (7) figures, illustrations, or photographs, and (8) appendices.
-Organizing the parts in this order is recommended.
+SPQ publishes articles of various lengths.
+Manuscripts for articles are generally 10,000 words or less, including all parts, but excluding supplementary materials.
+Your manuscript may have up to eight separate sections, including: (1) title page, (2) abstract, (3) text, (4) notes, (5) references, (6) tables, (7) figures, illustrations, or photographs, and (8) appendices.
+Organizing the parts in that order is recommended.